Nick Cosky CFP®

 Before relocating to Chicago and joining BDF, Nick was a financial advisor at an RIA firm in Salt Lake City, Utah.
 He also worked for the Smithsonian Institution and Foreign Policy magazine in Washington, DC.
 Nick graduated from Lawrence University in Appleton, Wisconsin, with majors in history and English.
 He earned his Certified Financial Planner™ certification through Boston University’s Institute of Finance.
 Nick contributed to the article “4 Money Disasters You Can Head Off Tomorrow” in Inc. magazine and has been mentioned in the Daily Herald Business Ledger and Heritage Magazine for The Intelligent Collector.

 Nick previously served on the Auxiliary Board and the Evening Associates at the Art Institute of Chicago.
-Away from the office, he enjoys spending time with his family, exploring new restaurants and wines, and playing or watching hockey.
+He enjoys spending time with his family away from the office, exploring new restaurants and wines, and playing or watching hockey.

-If you are seeking a wealth manager who will share your passion in achieving your goals, call Nick.
+If you seek a wealth manager who will share your passion for achieving your goals, call Nick.